luo-zn/lobuilder/docs/source/admin/image-building.rst

 Dockerfile Customisation
 ========================

-As of the Newton release, the ``kolla-build`` tool provides a Jinja2 based mechanism which allows operators to customise the Dockerfiles used to generate Kolla images.
+As of the Newton release, the ``lo-build`` tool provides a Jinja2 based mechanism which allows operators to customise the Dockerfiles used to generate Kolla images.